IBM/data-prep-kit/transforms/universal/pii_redactor/python/README.md

                         list of PII entities to be captured for example: ["PERSON", "EMAIL"] --pii_redactor_operator REDACTOR_OPERATOR
-                        Two redaction techniques are supported - replace(default), redact --pii_redactor_contents PII_CONTENT_COLUMN_NAME
+                        Two redaction techniques are supported - replace(default), redact --pii_redactor_transformed_contents PII_TRANSFORMED_CONTENT_COLUMN_NAME
-                        mention the column name for which pii redaction transform has to be applied --pii_redactor_score_threshold SCORE_THRESHOLD
+                        Mention the column name in which transformed contents will be added.
+This is required argument.
+  --pii_redactor_score_threshold SCORE_THRESHOLD
                         The score_threshold is a parameter that sets the minimum confidence score required for an entity to be considered a match.
                         Provide a value above 0.6